home-assistant/home-assistant.io/source/_integrations/vizio.markdown

 {% configuration %}
 host:
-  description: `IP address:Port` for your device (port is optional but recommended).
+  description: `IP Address:Port` for your device (port is optional but recommended).
   required: true
   type: string
 access_token: